NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 2BBA(B) hitbox disappears three frames sooner
 - 2A(A) "Lands" to fix rare issue where late in the 2A move Mizuki becomes "airborne" and cannot cancel his follow ups after teleport
 - 8B pushes on block
+- RB
+  - Starts a frame later
-- RB starts a frame later; move ends sooner
+  - Move ends sooner
 - 5A charge time decreased from 13f to 8f
+- 6A
+  - When used in combo teleport backwards
+  - Faster action after
-- 6A when used in combo teleport backwards; faster action after; unique follow ups for combo or raw (A and B)
+  - Unique follow ups for combo or raw (A and B)
 - 6A(B) changed to be 2BA(B)
 - 6AB(B) removed
+- 4A
+  - Window improved
-- 4A window improved; can activate on projectiles
+  - Can activate on projectiles
 - Act4A teleports up and behind the opponent
 - 8A projectiles have an additional frame gap between their spawn
 - JA throws two shurikens
 - 2Y added as a knockdown throw for 40 damage
+- 5X
-- 5X is vanilla into 2X animation with less damage; first hitbox turns backturned opponents around; does less hits on the dance
+  - Is vanilla into 2X animation with less damage
+  - First hitbox turns backturned opponents around
+  - Does less hits on the dance
+- 2X
-- 2X is vanilla 2X activator with large size and better duration on hitboxes; first hitbox turns backturned opponents around; activation does more damage than 5X
+  - Is vanilla 2X activator with large size and better duration on hitboxes
+  - First hitbox turns backturned opponents around
+  - Activation does more damage than 5X
+- 4X
+  - Is a super projectile that begins with a jump backward
+  - Unblockable
-- 4X is a super projectile that begins with a jump backward; unblockable; requires and uses 75% meter; can be charged with X for more damage
+  - Requires and uses 75% meter; can be charged with X for more damage
+- GRKnJ
+  - Made into 4B
+  - Hand closed
-- GRKnJ made into 4B; hand closed; travel time
+  - Travel time

 #### Cosmetic